-Samsung Working Dog Breeding centre
+Samsung Working Dog Breeding Center

-Samsung Working Dog Breeding centre was modeled after top guide dog and other breeding centres around the world to increase the ratio of successful breeding; hone and develop quality scientific procedures and techniques; and share gene pools from various organizations around the world.
-The centre breeds German shepherds for rescue work, Labrador and golden retrievers for guide dog work, and English Springer spaniels for detector dog work.
+Samsung Working Dog Breeding centre was modeled after top guide dog and other breeding centers around the world to increase the ratio of successful breeding; hone and develop quality scientific procedures and techniques; and share gene pools from various organizations around the world.
+The center breeds German shepherds for rescue work, Labrador and golden retrievers for guide dog work, and English Springer spaniels for detector dog work.
 The state-of-the-art facility boasts a main whelping room and a breeding kennel with three puppy rooms and eight maternity care rooms.

 Samsung Detector Dog and Rescue Dog Operations